ctharsis/rangecalculator/README.md

 - Skill damage calculation and theoretical DPS
   - Attack speed inclusion
 - Calculations for a range increase per 1% stat

+## Notes
+- Decided to not add character cards
+  - The range you gain from character cards are minimal, and as a whole does not contribute much to your range
+  - Character cards usually serve as a boost to important stats such as boss, IED/PDR, crit rate, crit damage, etc